-- Breakfast Small quantity of low fibre foods from the "foods allowed" list.
-Black tea/coffee, drink plenty of water or cordial.
-Avoid foods from the "not allowed list". - Mid morning Black tea or coffee.
+- Before Take the FIRST sachet of Picolax (mix with approximately 250 mls of water) not later than 8.00 am.
+Drink half a pint of clear fluid hourly throughout the day until bedtime. - Breakfast Small quantity of low fibre foods from the "foods allowed" list.
+Black tea or coffee.
 You may have sugar or sugar substitutes.

-• Lunch (No later than 12 midday)
+Drink plenty of water or cordial. - Mid morning Black tea or coffee.
+You may have sugar or sugar substitutes. - Lunch (No later than 12 midday) Suggested menu: